 Then the 24th is the midnight feast called Noche Buena where the house is open for family and friends who want to wish everyone a Merry Christmas!

-The traditions that you’re used to doing with your friends or family will change
+The traditions that you’re used to do with your friends or family will change

 Before moving abroad permanently, I already knew that the traditions I am used to doing with my friends or family will change.
-The distance will always be a challenge when living abroad and not everyone is a fan of communicating online.
+Distance will always be a challenge when living abroad and not everyone is a fan of communicating online.

 These changes will be part of starting a new life abroad, and feeling left out sometimes is one of the not-so-ideal truths about the life of an OFW.

 My palate is already adjusted to the food here in Sweden.
 I used to love salty food but now I got used to bland (healthier) food.